 As we said above, many crypto exchanges issued a 1099-K to their users throughout previous financial years.
-However, many of them have switched to 1099-MISC forms for the 2021 financial year - which we are only just beginning to open the tax season for.
+However, many of them have switched to 1099-MISC forms for the 2022 financial year.
 With this in mind, crypto exchanges that have previously issued 1099-K include:

 Potentially.
 Many crypto exchanges are switching to 1099-MISC forms, but some may be behind the curve.
-If you are issued a 1099-K for your crypto investments, you should receive it by the 31st of January 2022.
+If you are issued a 1099-K for your crypto investments, you should receive it by the end of January of the following financial year.
 Remember - if you’re issued a 1099-K, the IRS got one too so you should never be tempted to underreport your crypto activities.

 The 1099-K doesn’t report individual transactions, which is what the IRS is interested in knowing about your crypto.
 It merely informs them that you own and traded digital assets in the 2021 financial year.